Table of Contents

 White Wine Glasses

-Typically a white wine glass will be more narrow than a red wine glass.
+Typically, a white wine glass is narrower than a red wine glass.
 Since white wine should be kept cooler and doesn’t need as much oxygen for optimal taste, the design of these glasses is less critical.
 As long as you have a tapered rim, you are good to go.

 Rosé Wine Glasses